 - 1. If you previously had the FlexNet inventory agent installed in the default location, and now wish to switch to a custom installation path, first uninstall the old agent. - 2.
-With a customized installation path, in-place self-upgrade of the FlexNet inventory agent is not supported (because, if you allow self-upgrade to occur as part of policy, on most platforms the new version of FlexNet inventory agent installs itself in the default location, rather than in your custom location).
-This means that if you use third-party deployment to a custom location, you are also committing to update the FlexNet inventory agent in that location using your chosen third-party technology. - 3.
-If you previously turned on self-upgrade of the FlexNet inventory agent (and are now switching to a custom installation path), you should navigate to Discovery & Inventory > Settings, and in the Inventory agent version section, select Do not upgrade automatically and publish this setting for platforms where you are implementing the custom installation path.
+With a customized installation path, support for in-place self-upgrade of FlexNet inventory agent requires: - The installed, running version of FlexNet inventory agent must be 13.2.0 or later, with a later version specified as the intended upgrade - The installation is on either AIX or Linux.

+For other platforms, or when an earlier version is operational, using third-party deployment to a custom location means that you are also committing to update the FlexNet inventory agent in that location using your chosen third-party technology.

+3. If you previously turned on self-upgrade of the FlexNet inventory agent (and are now switching to a custom installation path with third-party deployment), you should typically navigate to Discovery & Inventory > Settings.
+In the Inventory agent for automatic deployment section, consider selecting Do not upgrade automatically and publishing this setting for platforms where you are implementing the custom installation path.
+While it is possible to use a third-party tool for deployment, and then allow in-place self-updates, this requires very careful management so that, for example, you do not allow the third-party tool to continue maintaining one installed version at the same time as the self-update policy requires a different version.
+A difference in policy can mean that one tool upgrades and the other tool downgrades again (or attempts to).
+This tussle for control can result in damaged installations and a non-functional FlexNet inventory agent.